 Writing Sample (4-5 pages from a research paper on any topic).

-1-2 letters of Recommendation (with at least one coming from a professor and past employer).
+1-2 letters of Recommendation (with at least one coming from a professor or past employer).

 Official University of Utah Transcript obtained from the Registrar’s Office (250 SSB).
 Electronic copies are available online through CIS.

-State legislative interns will receive training in an intensive course usually held the first week of the semester.
-The sessions are designed to develop the skills and knowledge necessary for an effective internship.
-Students register for three to 12 hours of credit in this course.
-Students will also be working part-time the two weeks preceding the start of the session.
+In addition to the internship, interns attend a preparatory training course usually held the first week of the semester.
+They will learn about how the Utah Legislature operates and how to be an effective intern.
+Students will also be working part-time the two weeks before the start of the session.

 Post-internship course - POLS 4801

-State legislative interns attend a course after the legislative session.
-This is an intensive four- to five-week hybrid seminar focusing on state and national government, politics, and the legislative process.
+After the legislative session, interns attend a four to five week seminar on state and national government, politics, and the legislative process.
 This is a three-hour credit course.
+Credit hours for this course are in addition to those earned during the legislative internship.